Invitations from the Land:

 Created in collaboration with the land and in partnership with the Woodstock Land Conservancy, this project features soundscapes from the Israel Wittman Sanctuary, a small, nature preserve in the heart of the Zena Highwoods in Saugerties, NY.

-By focusing on less than a square mile of forest, the scope of listening brings awareness to our closest ecological relations.
+By focusing on recording in less than a square mile of forest, the scope of listening brings awareness to our closest ecological relations.
 Recorded at the winter solstice, spring equinox, summer solstice, and fall equinox, listeners are able to track the distinct changes in local environment at each significant seasonal shift for an entire year.

 Israel Wittman Sanctuary, in the Zena Highwoods, Saugerties, NY